Dig-A-Hash/vuetify-nft-gallery/README.md

 ```

 This project has a .env file that is setup to work with Dig-A-Hash web services for Dynamic NFT Meta-Data.

+There is also a 404 route built-in using the [Vue Router](https://router.vuejs.org/guide/).

 ## CSS Notes